Key Takeaways

 To be considered evidence and be usable in court, text messages need to meet certain criteria:

 - Authenticity — The text messages need authentication to verify they were sent and received by the parties involved.
-This involves showing that the device used to send the messages was under the control of the sender at the time the messages were sent.

 - Relevance — The messages must directly be related to the case.
 Only texts that pertain to the matters at hand will be considered.